-Table 1 Variable definitions
+Table 1: Variable Definitions

-Variables Definitions and references COD{acc} The ratio of interest expense for firm i in year $t+1$ to average total liabilities in years t and $t+1$ (Bliss and Gul, 2012) CSR{disc} The number of CSR components applied by firm i in year t divided by the total of 20 CSR components, including value-added information, environment, community, employee information, product and service information (Khan et al., 2014) PC{sb} The percentage of politically connected supervisory board members for firm i in year t (Boubakri et al., 2008; Joni et al., 2019) LEV The natural log of the ratio of total long-term liabilities divided by the total assets for firm i in year t (Dhaliwal et al., 2006; Joni et al., 2019) FSIZE The natural log of assets for firm i in year t (Joni et al., 2019) INTCOV The ratio of operating income to interest expense for firm i in year t (Tran, 2014).
-IND A vector of industry indicator variables categorised based on two-digit Global Industry Classification Standard (GICS) YEAR A vector of year indicator variables, including 2015, 2016, 2017, 2018, and 2019.
+Variables Definitions and References CODacc The ratio of interest expense for firm i in year t+1 to average total liabilities in years t and t+1 (Bliss and Gul, 2012) CSRdisc The number of CSR components applied by firm i in year t divided by the total of 20 CSR components, including value-added information, environment, community, employee information, product and service information (Muttakin and Khan, 2014) PCsb The percentage of politically connected supervisory board members for firm i in year t (Boubakri et al., 2008; Joni et al., 2019) LEV The natural log of the ratio of total long-term liabilities divided by the total assets for firm I in year t (Dhaliwal et al., 2006; Joni et al., 2019) FSIZE The natural log of assets for firm i in year t (Joni et al., 2019) INTCOV The ratio of operating income to interest expense for firm i in year t (Tran, 2014).
+IND A vector of industry indicator variables categorized based on two-digit GICS (Global Industry Classification Standard) YEAR A vector of year indicator variables, including 2015, 2016, 2017, 2018, and 2019.